 - 1. Students are required to check their FSU email on a regular basis to receive notifications about upcoming events and deadlines and information from academic advisors. - 2.
 Students must communicate with the officially assigned advisor at least two times each semester to review the student's progress toward degree completion.
 Students are responsible for initiating this communication in person, by phone, or through FSU email. - 3.
 Students whose GPA falls below 2.0 are required to meet with their advisor to complete an Academic Success Plan and take all actions agreed upon with advisors. - 4.
-Through Self-Service Banner, students must run their online degree evaluation to develop a plan for degree completion. - 5.
-Students are eligible to apply for graduation once they are within two semesters of completing all degree requirements.
-Students should run their online degree evaluation to determine graduation eligibility.
+Through Self-Service Banner, students must run their online degree evaluation to develop a plan for degree completion.

+- 5. Students are eligible to apply for graduation once they have earned 90 credit hours.
+Students should run their online degree evaluation and confer with their advisor to determine graduation eligibility.
 Students must apply for graduation using their online Banner account. - 6.
 Students must remain aware of and make decisions consistent with university policies, deadlines, and degree requirements as stated in the catalog, the FSU website, and other official documents. - 7.
-Students must recognize that failure to follow the steps outlined above will delay their graduation
+Students must recognize that failure to follow the steps outlined above will delay their graduation.